Sawmonabo/HousePricePrediction/README.md

 ### A. Ordinary Least Squares

-<p>From the scikit-learn website, we can verify OLS is used as the regression method.
+<p>From the scikit-learn website, I can verify OLS is used as the regression method.
 It also states the function definition as follows: Linear Regression fits a linear model with coefficients w = (w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.

 <p>Using “﻿neg\_mean\_squared\_error” as our scoring, the model with the lowest MSE consisted of the variables ﻿'home\_size', 'year', 'cbd\_dist', 'E\_stateplane', 'longitutde', 'cbdDist\_to\_landBuilding'.
 The test mean squared error for our best linear regression model was ﻿7312.977.